synonymdev/slashtags/packages/drive/README.md

 Especially useful in remote drives to check if the drive got the content core already.

+#### `drive.replicate()`

+Creates a replication stream that is capable of replicating the metadata and content cores at the same time.

+Available before the drive is ready.

+Same as `drive.store.replicate()`, more about [corestore.replicate](https://github.com/hypercore-protocol/corestore-next#const-stream--storereplicateopts)

 #### `await drive.findingPeers()`

 Returns a callback that informs this.update() that peer discovery is done, more at [Hypercore.findingPeers](https://github.com/hypercore-protocol/hypercore-next/#const-done--corefindingpeers).